Get a-head - e-mail me. Perfessor Bill Edwards

 Phrasing, or the division of melodic lines, can have some impact on how the rag is classified as well as the difficulty of performance.
 Most phrasing can be defined in two, four, or eight measure segments.

 • Two Measure Phrasing: The majority of Tin Pan Alley or popular rags could be defined as having two measure phrases, where in some sections the same idea is utilized two measures at a time and repeated often.
 There is no direct continuity to link the phrases together to create a longer one.
 The main body of Euday Bowman's 12th Street Rag is a rather simplistic representation of this.
 Every two measures, the underlying chord changes, but the melody remains the same.
 Since there is no held syncopation over the bar line between the second and third measures, or the fourth and fifth measures, etc., the phrases are clearly defined as two measures.
-Classic ragtime composer James Scott generally favored two measure phrases.
+Classic Ragtime composer James Scott generally favored two measure phrases.
 His phrases were defined by call and response patterns.
 His Frog Legs Rag contains two measure phrases for most of the A section, and the D section consists primarily of call and response or echo phrases, where a one measure theme is repeated an octave higher.

 • Eight Measure Phrasing: The rarest of all, eight measure phrases require careful craftsmanship and strong melodic content so they don't collapse at any point in their length.
 This length of phrase was rarely found outside of the Classic Ragtime format.
 The best examples of these phrases are found largely in the rags of Joseph Lamb who had a true gift for extended melodies with underlying support provided by harmonic content.
 Two wonderful examples are the A section of American Beauty Rag and the A section of most of Top Liner Rag, both among the finest piano rags ever written.
 Listen for the general slope and curvature of the melody, as well as the contrasting but cooperating syncopations in both hands.
 Rags with eight measure phrases are much harder to memorize than others, but well worth the effort.